KirbyPhillips/Mobile_Sales_and_Trend_Analysis/README.md

 The interactive dashboard of this project can be viewed [here](https://bit.ly/4trOdf8).
 The 2 page business report can be found [here](./Mobile%20Sales%20Business%20Report.pdf).

-For any inquiries, reach out to the author through the information provided below.
+For any inquiries, email me: kirby@primepeakinsights.com

 ---